 8.5.
 PSVs must be a minimum of 16 years old however no upper age limits will be set.
-The Volunteer Co-ordinator and Volunteer Supervisor will however be responsible for ensuring that the age of potential volunteers is taken into account when carrying out risk assessments for specific roles.
+The Volunteer Watch Liaison Officer and Volunteer Supervisor will however be responsible for ensuring that the age of potential volunteers is taken into account when carrying out risk assessments for specific roles.
 Where criteria have been met the potential PSV will be offered a position commensurate with those criteria.
 Where criteria have not been met, candidates will be afforded a clear structure for feedback and signposting to other agencies with active volunteer programmes.

 8.7.
 Where a candidate is successful at interview a decision will be made to place him/her where his/her skills will be best utilised.
 This will ensure that the organisation maximises the benefit that a person can bring.
 Appropriate placement will ensure retention of this valuable resource.